medialab/ural/README.md

 #### urls_from_html

-A function returning an iterator over the urls present in the links of given HTML text.
+Function returning an iterator over the urls present in the links of given HTML text.

 ```python
 from ural import urls_from_html